by Gil Dekel, PhD.

 - To exemplify the act of inner look, the poet stands as an individual, observing inwardly.
 The role of the poet in society is to stand as case study.

-- The intellect is a needed tool to communicate and allow one to be critical to the imagination, so not to loose oneself.
+- The intellect is required.
+It is a tool to communicate and to allow one to be critical of the imagination, so not to lose oneself.

 Here follows a review of this book.
 The numbers are the page numbers as they appear in the book, for your reference: